Azure/machine-learning-best-practices/README.md

 ---
 ### Thanks
-Thanks my colleagues and our customers for contirbuting to this repository !
+Thanks my colleagues (Solution Architect and Specialist) and our customers/partners for contirbuting to this repository !

 ### Contributing